tolitius/xml-in/README.md

 ## Why

-The most common XML navigation in Clojure is done via zippers. [clojure/data.zip](https://github.com/clojure/data.zip) is usially used, and a common navigation looks like this:
+XML navigation in Clojure is usually done with help of zippers. [clojure/data.zip](https://github.com/clojure/data.zip) is usially used, and a common navigation looks like this:

 ```clojure
 (data.zip/xml1-> (clojure.zip/xml-zip parsed-xml)